Home/ Blogs / Guide / 4K vs 1080p Gaming: The Ultimate Showdown

 However, not all users are completely satisfied with their decision to switch to 4K.
 Some have reported performance issues, particularly with older hardware.
 A user on the NVIDIA forums mentioned, "I upgraded to a 4K monitor, but my GTX 1060 struggles to maintain 60 FPS in demanding games.
 I wish I had waited until I could afford a more powerful GPU."
 Another user on Steam forums stated, "I regret not considering the cost of upgrading my entire system to support 4K gaming.
 It's not just about the monitor; you need a powerful GPU and CPU to take full advantage of it."

-4K on a 1080p Monitor
+4K gaming on a 1080p Monitor

-Upscaling 4K content on a 1080p monitor is a common practice, but it raises questions about the viability of this approach.
+Upscaling 4K gaming content on a 1080p monitor is a common practice, but it raises questions about the viability of this approach.
 Can a 1080p monitor truly do justice to 4K content, and vice versa?

 Upscaling 4K to 1080p